not-fl3/macroquad-website/content/articles/ios/index.md

 +++
-title = "Macroquad on IOS"
+title = "Macroquad on iOS"
-description = "Step by step quide in setting up development environment and building a game for IOS." date = 2022-10-31T09:19:42+00:00 updated = 2022-10-31T10:19:42+00:00 draft = false
+description = "Step by step quide in setting up development environment and building a game for iOS." date = 2022-10-31T09:19:42+00:00 updated = 2022-10-31T10:19:42+00:00 draft = false